zowe/docs-site/docs/extend/extend-apiml/authentication-for-apiml-services.md

 * The public part of the provided client certificate is checked against SAF.
 SAF subsequently returns a user ID that owns this certificate.
 ZSS provides this API for API ML.
 * The Gateway performs the login of the mapped user and provides valid authentication to the southbound service.

-The Gateway resolves authentication via the login endpoint through the following process:
+When sending a request to the login endpoint with a client certificate, the Gateway performs the following process to exchange the client certificate for an authentication token.

 * The client calls the API ML Gateway login endpoint with the client certificate.
 * The client certificate and private key are checked as a valid TLS client certificate against the trusted CAs of the Gateway.